verrazzano/docs/content/en/docs/samples/standard-kubernetes.md

 title: "Standard Kubernetes Resources"
 weight: 6
 description: "Example of using standard Kubernetes resources"
-draft: true
+draft: false
 ---
-# Standard Kubernetes Resources

-This example demonstrates the use of standard Kubernetes resources in conjunction with OAM resources to define and deploy an application.
+This example demonstrates using standard Kubernetes resources, in conjunction with OAM resources, to define and deploy an application.
-Several standard Kubernetes resources are used in this example both as workloads and traits.
+Several standard Kubernetes resources are used in this example, both as workloads and traits.
-- `Deployment` used as a workload within a `Component`.
+- `Deployment` is used as a workload within a `Component`.
-- `Service` used as a workload within a `Component`.
+- `Service` is used as a workload within a `Component`.
-- `Ingress` used as a trait within an `ApplicationConfiguration`.
+- `Ingress` is used as a trait within an `ApplicationConfiguration`.

 ## Before you begin
 Install Verrazzano by following the [installation]({{< relref "/docs/setup/install/installation.md" >}}) instructions.

 ### Grant permissions
 The `oam-kubernetes-runtime` is not installed with privileges that allow it to create the Kubernetes `Ingress` resource used in this example.
 The following steps create a role that allows `Ingress` resource creation and binds that role to the `oam-kubernetes-runtime` service account.
-Your cluster admin will need to execute the following steps to create the `ClusterRole` and `ClusterRoleBinding` for this example to work.
+For this example to work, your cluster admin will need to execute the following steps to create the `ClusterRole` and `ClusterRoleBinding`.
 ```shell
 $ kubectl apply -f - <<EOF
 apiVersion: rbac.authorization.k8s.io/v1